Nick Harper: Career

 May 2007 saw a special iTunes download release of his first single "Blue Sky Thinking", taken from his sixth studio album Miracles for Beginners on behalf of the Love Hope Strength foundation, a cancer charity founded to provide a global support network for cancer survivors.
 It received favourable reviews and radio airplay across the UK and Europe.
 All proceeds from the single went to the Foundation.
 Miracles for Beginners itself was released in June 2007.

 After taking a three-year hiatus from recording to focus on touring and charity work, he announced that in February 2010 he would embark on a UK tour to promote his forthcoming album, The Last Guitar.
 The album was released the following month and features his then 13-year-old daughter taking a guest vocal slot on one of the songs, "Silly Daddy".

 The tour and album served as a prelude to his gig on the Glastonbury Festival Avalon stage on 26 June 2010.

 Harper's 2013 album Riven was perhaps his most ambitious work.
 'Riven' contains 15 songs in 75 minutes of music.
 With guest appearances including Jakko Jakszyk of King Crimson, Dave Graney and jon Leveller.
 He quickly followed this in October 2014 with an all-acoustic album Nix, Harper's 9th studio album of 9 songs recorded in 9 days.

 In 2016 Harper teamed up with west-country musicians Jacob and Reuben Tyghe of Port Erin and Isaac Phillips of Wasuremono to form 'Nick Harper and The Wilderness Kids'.
 The resulting album Lies!
 Lies!
 Lies! was recorded and produced by Tchad Blake at La Fabrique in France and toured in 2017.

 In 2017 Harper produced an epic paean to his home county of Wiltshire called 'A Wiltshire Tale'.
 The project was supported by Wiltshire Creative, based at Salisbury Playhouse and Harper toured a one man spoken word show with added music and effects in surround sound across the West country in 2018.
 The show was directed by Jo Newman.

 2019 saw Harper tour the '58 Fordwych Road' show.
 Harper related tales and anecdotes of the folk luminaries who would drop by and jam with his father at the address where he spent the first 5 years of his life.
 The music was a selection of songs associated with each artist, set in a recreation of the flat with items still in Harper's possession.

 In 2020, Harper released Phantastes, a crowdfunded album that was partly inspired by the 1858 book of the same name by George MacDonald.

+A live 58 Fordwych Road album was released in 2025, in various editions, one including the between-song anecdotes.